Your HIV questions answered

 Has my question already been answered?

 We use everyday language to answer your question personally.
 The more information you include about your situation, the better we can do this.
-For example, roughly when you were diagnosed, your current CD4 count, whether you are on treatment etc.
+For example, it helps to include your current CD4 count, whether you are on treatment and how long you have been HIV positive etc.

 It is especially helpful to know your country.
 This is because guidelines and treatment are different in different parts of the world.

 Please check whether your question is already been answered.

 Information we provide is based on latest treatment guidelines and research.
 Answers are based on best available evidence and references are included when appropriate.

 Over 3000 questions are already answered online.
 These are organised into over 30 categories.
 Your answer may already be here.

 Check the date of previous answers! – guidelines change and older answers may only be accurate for time they were posted.

 Most questions that are answered online include the option to post comments.